 Quick facts about South Africa

-South Africa, known officially as the Republic of South Africa, is the southernmost country in the continent of Africa.
-South Africa is a gorgeous country that everyone should visit at least once in their life.
+South Africa, known officially as the Republic of South Africa, is a gorgeous country that everyone should visit at least once in their life.
 The weather is great, it has stunning beaches, unique wildlife, and delicious food culture, and soon there will be a digital nomad visa for South Africa.

 Like many countries, South Africa suffered a major decline in tourism due to the COVID-19 pandemic.
 Now, they’re looking to reactivate the economy and recoup some of their losses by introducing a digital nomad visa.
 This visa was just announced in April 2022, and it is not active yet.
 In this article, we’ll break down everything we know so far about the digital nomad visa so you can start preparing yourself to visit South Africa!